kjatarepo/lite_switch/README.md

 # Lite Switch
-Lite Switch is a customized switch which you can add text and icon for "On" and "Off".
+Lite Switch is a customized switch which you can add or change text and icon for "On" and "Off".
 You can also set the width and height for the switch in your app.

 ## Screenshot